-The Indie Camera Lens Mug is a fantastic gift choice for any photographer.
-It's an inexpensive gift for photographers with a great unique idea behind it — making a perfect replica of a Canon lens into a food-safe, stainless steel travel coffee mug.
-It is sure to get a chuckle from any photographer who opens it up, is fun and unique while also being practical, and is sure to be a conversation-starter wherever it goes.
+The Camera Lens Mug puts the fun in functional.
+This affordable gift for photographers has a great unique idea behind it — making a perfect replica of a Canon lens into a food-safe, stainless steel travel coffee mug.
+It's likely to put a smile on the face of any photographer that opens it; its playful and individual design is also a practical daily tool that is sure to be a conversation starter.

-The Peak Design Everyday Sling 3L is an adjustable camera bag designed to carry a camera with one to two lenses with a handy internal divider and small pockets for accessories.
-Our testers were able to fit their large mirrorless camera with one lens already attached, and two small prime lenses into the nicely padded interior with ease.
+The Peak Design Everyday Sling 3L is an adjustable camera bag with a handy internal divider and small pockets for accessories.
+It is designed to carry a camera and one to two lenses; our testers could easily fit a large mirrorless camera with one lens already attached, along with two small prime lenses, into the nicely padded interior.
 With a capacity of 3 liters, this sling makes a great everyday carrying case.
-You can also purchase their larger model, which at 6 liters makes for a more serious bag.
+You can also purchase their larger 6-lite model, which makes for a more serious bag.
 Its sling is designed to be carried as a cross-shoulder bag but can also be adjusted to be worn around the hips.
 Two external carry straps allow handy accessories like a tripod to be attached to the outside.
-Peak Design is a desirable brand for any photographer, as they are known to make high-quality camera accessories, and this attractive sling is sure to make the photographer in your life very happy.
+Peak Design is a highly-regarded brand known for making high-quality camera accessories, and this attractive sling is sure to make the photographer in your life very happy.

-Peak Design products come at a high cost, and the Everyday Sling is no different.
-But this valuable item is practical and attractive with a lifetime guarantee and is sure to be loved by intermediate and pro photographers alike.
+The Everyday Sling 3L is pricey.
+However, this valuable item is practical and attractive and is sure to be loved by intermediate and pro photographers alike.

-While there are so many pros to this phone accessory, there are also some cons worth noting.
-The lens attachment is quite large, and while the clip fits securely, especially over our tester's thin rubber case, it is not something you would want to keep on your phone.
-However, the makers seem to have thought of this with the included lanyard making it easy enough to take the lens clip on and off for when you'd like to shoot.
-It is also noticeably hard to focus with the macro lens, and it takes a little trial and error to get what you want in focus by moving the camera closer and further away from your subject.
+On the downside, the lens attachment is quite large, and though the clip fits securely, especially over our tester's thin rubber case, it is not something you would want to keep on your phone.
+However, the Xenvo Pro includes a lanyard which makes it easy enough to take the lens clip on and off when you'd like to shoot.
+It is also difficult to focus with the macro lens, and it takes a little trial and error to get what you want in focus by moving the camera closer and further away from your subject.
 The biggest con with this lens accessory is that it is not compatible with smartphones with more than two camera lenses, such as the latest iPhone models.
 Maybe the manufacturer will update this in the future, but make sure you know what kind of phone your gift receiver has before purchasing.

 The Manfrotto PIXI Mini is a sleek and stylish Italian-designed tripod, small enough to tuck away in your bag without adding much extra weight.
 It is a useful tool for photographers and videographers alike.
 With simple legs that fold out and have rubberized bottoms, this compact tripod keeps your camera stable on any flat surface, allowing you to get great still shots or video footage.
 The legs also fold up to create an ergonomic grip for smoother video shooting, a feature our gear testers appreciated.